edanurarslan/edanurarslan/README.md

 # 👋 Hello, I'm Eda!

-I'm a passionate software developer with a strong background in [Your Specialization].
+I'm a passionate computer engineering student.
 I love working on innovative projects and exploring the latest technologies.

 ## 🚀 About Me